-- Round implants are "volume adders" They increase size and voluptuousness to the breast in particularly that of the upper pole of the breast.
+- Round implants are "volume adders" They increase size and voluptuousness to the breast, particularly that of the upper pole of the breast.

-- Teardrop implants are more discreet in shape, they are especially useful for patients that wish to emphasise a certain area of the breast, such as the lower pole.
+- Teardrop implants are more discreet in shape, and they are beneficial for patients that wish to emphasise a certain area of the breast, such as the lower pole.